Aeshaa/starter-hugo-academic/content/project/AR_for_CSI/index.md

 Bear with me, and picture this: a crime scene as a cryptic novel, waiting to be deciphered.
 Now, add Augmented Reality to the narrative — a digital detective donning smart lenses, leading us on a virtual exploration, or perhaps crafting a 3D reconstruction of the mystery at hand.
 This isn't your typical detective story; this is a technological non-fiction where reality and augmentation tango, promising a new era in forensic investigation.

+### Introduction
-With the goal of enhancing early investigation methods, this paper explores the Augmented Reality (AR) technologies that can be integrated, potentially transforming Crime Scene Investigation (CSI) approaches.
+With the goal of enhancing early investigation methods, this paper explored the Augmented Reality (AR) technologies that could be integrated, potentially transforming Crime Scene Investigation (CSI) approaches.

-AR Technologies:
+### AR Technologies studied:

-1. HoloLens
+#### 1. HoloLens
-2. Google Glass
+#### 2. Google Glass
-3. Smart Lenses
+#### 3. Smart Lenses

+### Possible Challenges

+{{% callout note %}}
+This research work is from 2018.
+Although some of them might not have turned out very successful as of now, they were state-of-the-art back then.
+There has undoubtedly been numerous significant developments and modifications in such technologies and their implementations since.
+{{% /callout %}}